-- (a) Description of each postconstruction stormwater management practice; - (b) Site map/construction drawing(s) showing the specific location(s) and size(s) of each postconstruction stormwater management practice; - Hydrologic and hydraulic analysis for all structural components of the stormwater management system for the applicable design storms; - (d) Comparison of postdevelopment stormwater runoff conditions with predevelopment conditions; - (e) Dimensions, material specifications and installation details for each postconstruction stormwater management practice; - (f) Maintenance schedule to ensure continuous and effective operation of each postconstruction stormwater management practice; - (g) Maintenance easements to ensure access to all stormwater management practices at the site for the purpose of inspection and repair.
-Easements shall be recorded on the plan and shall remain in effect with transfer of title to the property; - (h) Inspection and maintenance agreement binding on all subsequent landowners served by the on-site stormwater management measures in accordance with § 143-8 of this chapter. - (i) If the land development activity meets either of the conditions described in Subsection C(1)(b) or (c) above (activity disturbs 5 acres or more, or runoff discharges a pollutant of concern to either an impaired water or a TMDL designated watershed) then the SWPPP shall be prepared by a landscape architect, certified professional in erosion and sediment control (CPESC), soil scientist or professional engineer and must be signed by the professional preparing the plan, who shall certify that the design of all stormwater management practices meets the requirements in this chapter. - D. Other environmental permits.
-The applicant shall assure that all other applicable environmental permits have been or will be acquired for the land development activity prior to approval of the final stormwater design plan.
+- (a) Description of each post-construction stormwater management practice; - (b) Site map/construction drawing(s) showing the specific location(s) and size(s) of each post-construction stormwater management practice; - (c) Hydrologic and hydraulic analysis for all structural components of the stormwater management system for the applicable design storms; - (d) Comparison of post-development stormwater runoff conditions with predevelopment conditions; - (e) Dimensions, material specifications and installation details for each post-construction stormwater management practice; - (f) Maintenance schedule to ensure continuous and effective operation of each post-construction stormwater management practice; - (g) Maintenance easements to ensure access to all stormwater management practices at the site for the purpose of inspection and repair.
+Easements shall be recorded on the plan and shall remain in effect with transfer of title to the property; - (h) Inspection and maintenance agreement binding on all subsequent landowners served by the on-site stormwater management measures in accordance with § 190-80 of this article. - (i) If the land development activity meets either of the conditions described in § 190-78C(1)(b) or (c) above (activity disturbs five acres or more, or runoff discharges a pollutant of concern to either an impaired water or a TMDL-designated watershed) then the SWPPP shall be prepared by a landscape architect, certified professional in erosion and sediment control (CPESC), soil scientist or professional engineer and must be signed by the professional preparing the plan, who shall certify that the design of all stormwater management practices meet the requirements in this article. - D. Other environmental permits.
+The applicant shall assure that all other applicable environmental permits have been or will be acquired for the land development activity prior to approval of the final stormwater design plan. - E. Contractor certification.

-E. Contractor certification.
+(1) Each contractor and subcontractor identified in the SWPPP who will be involved in soil disturbance and/or stormwater management practice installation shall sign and date a copy of the following certification statement before undertaking any land development activity:

-(1) Each contractor and subcontractor identified in the SWPPP who will be involved in soil disturbance and/or stormwater management practice installation shall sign and date a copy of the following certification statement before undertaking any land development activity: "I certify under penalty of law that I understand and agree to comply with the terms and conditions of the stormwater pollution prevention plan.
+"I certify under penalty of law that I understand and agree to comply with the terms and conditions of the stormwater pollution prevention plan.
 I also understand that it is unlawful for any person to cause or contribute to a violation of water quality standards."

-- (2) The certification must include the name and title of the person providing the signature, address and telephone number of the contracting firm; the address (or other identifying description) of the site; and the date the certification is made. - (3) The certification statement(s) shall become part of the SWPPP for the land development activity. - (4) A copy of the SWPPP shall be retained at the site of the land development activity during construction from the date of initiation of construction activities to the date of final stabilization.
+- (2) The certification must include the name and title of the person providing the signature; address and telephone number of the contracting firm; the address (or other identifying description) of the site; and the date the certification is made. - (3) The certification statement(s) shall become part of the SWPPP for the land development activity. - (4) A copy of the SWPPP shall be retained at the site of the land development activity during construction from the date of initiation of construction activities to the date of final stabilization.

-§ 143-7.
+§ 190-79.
 Performance and design criteria.

-Every soil disturbance shall meet the criteria set forth in the New York Standards for Erosion and Sediment Control (aka "The Blue Book"; see Subsection A(1) below) Also, all land development activities shall be subject to all of the following performance and design criteria:
+Every soil disturbance shall meet the criteria set forth in the New York Standards for Erosion and Sediment Control [aka "the Blue Book," see Subsection A(1) below].
+Also, all land development activities shall be subject to all of the following performance and design criteria: